WHAT'S IN A NAME?

 Meant to appeal to 'Mr. Everyman', the Vogue was supposed to be a luxurious step above basic transport.
 Fully enclosed in fiberglass bodywork, with windscreen, leg shields & later panniers (saddle bags) standard, it addressed a big problem for British riders: riding in the rain.
 All the bodywork helped shelter the rider & made the machine much easier to keep clean.
 But Americans care little for it, and the market for small, underpowered basic commuter bikes was shrinking rapidly.
 With all the bodywork & accouterments the Vogue was heavy, too heavy for the anemic 8hp 192cc watercooled SV (side valve) twin, the same unit that powered the 1950's-era Velocette LE.
 Wide-open, they could barely make 60mph & cruising at anything more than about 50mph was out of the question.

 Regardless of all this, the Velocette Vogue is really a beautiful piece of work.
 Finely crafted fiberglass panels fit nicely together to make a lovely, yet functional shape.
 Engine access is via removable panels with Dzus fasteners.
-Unfortunately, Velocette misread the market in the last 1950's as did so many others (
+Unfortunately, Velocette misread the market in the late 1950's as did so many others (Triumph

-with the Princes, etc.) thinking that fully enclosed bikes were the wave of the future.
+'s Black Prince, etc.) thinking that fully enclosed bikes were the wave of the future.
 It never happened.
-In fact, if you look at how the
+In fact, buyer tastes were actually going the other way, toward leaner-looking bikes.
+If you look at how the Triumph Bonneville

-with its full fenders & headlight nacelle.
-The very next year, they stripped all of that off of it, styling it just like the stripped-down
+(itself a semi-bathtub) with its full fenders & headlight nacelle.
+The very next year, they stripped all of that off of it, styling it just like the stripped-down Triumph TR6

 for the 1960 model year, and from then on.
 The Bathtub Triumphs lasted only a couple more years.
 So, Velocette missed the mark & the market.
 The Vogue never became vogue.
 It went out of production in 1968.